disinfo-zone/infoscope/README.md

 This matches entries that either:
 - Match both Filter A AND Filter B, OR
 - Match Filter C

-### User Interface

-The admin interface provides an intuitive way to manage filters:

-1. **Filter Management**: Create, edit, and delete individual entry filters
-2. **Group Builder**: Visual interface for creating filter groups with drag-and-drop filter assignment
-3. **Logic Designer**: Point-and-click boolean operator selection with visual feedback
-4. **Testing Tools**: Preview how filters will affect your content before activation

-### Performance Considerations

-The filtering system is designed for efficiency:

-- **Caching**: Filter results are cached for 5 minutes to reduce computation overhead
-- **Smart Evaluation**: Boolean logic uses short-circuit evaluation for optimal performance
-- **Batch Processing**: Filters are applied during feed updates, not on every page load
-- **Memory Management**: Cache is automatically invalidated when filter rules change

-### Best Practices

-1. **Start Simple**: Begin with basic keyword filters before moving to complex regex patterns
-2. **Test Thoroughly**: Use the preview functionality to verify filter behavior
-3. **Order Matters**: Set priorities carefully - higher priority groups are evaluated first
-4. **Monitor Impact**: Regularly review filtered content to ensure desired results
-5. **Combine Actions**: Use both "keep" and "discard" groups for fine-tuned content curation

-### Example Use Cases

-- **Quality Control**: Discard entries with spam indicators or low-quality patterns
-- **Topic Focus**: Keep only entries related to specific subjects of interest
-- **Language Filtering**: Filter content by language or region
-- **Source Curation**: Prioritize content from trusted sources while filtering unreliable ones
-- **Trend Filtering**: Temporarily filter trending topics that may be overrepresented

-The filtering system transforms Infoscope from a simple RSS aggregator into an intelligent content curation platform, helping administrators maintain high-quality, focused information streams for their audiences.

 ## License